xyfir/annotate/cli/README.md

 ### Options

+- `bin`: `string` _optional_
+  - The path to Calibre's binaries.
+  - Can be left empty if its already globally available.
+- `ids`: `number|string` _optional_
+  - Ignore all books other than those with the ids provided.
+Can be a single id or a list of ids (`1,55,100`).
-- `limit`: `number`
+- `limit`: `number` _optional_
   - Stop after the specified number of annotation sets are created.
 Ignored or skipped books do not count.
-- `ids`: `number|string`
-  - Ignore all books other than those with the ids provided.
-Can be a single id or a list of ids (`1,55,100`).
-- `startAt`: `number`
-  - Skip all books before the book with the provided id.
-Defaults to `0`.
-- `stopAt`: `number`
+- `stopAt`: `number` _optional_
   - Stop generating after the book with the provided id.
 You should provide this value if possible to prevent annotate-cli from quitting if it assumes that it has reached the end of the library.
   - Defaults to `99999999`, and may quit before.
+- `startAt`: `number` _optional_
+  - Skip all books before the book with the provided id.
+Defaults to `0`.
-- `library`: `string`
+- `library`: `string` _optional_
   - The path to the Calibre library you wish to generate annotations for.
   - Should contain a metadata.db file and folders for each author.
-- `bin`: `string`
+- `accessKey`: `string`
-  - The path to Calibre's binaries.
-  - Can be left empty if its already globally available.
+  - xyAnnotations access key
+- `addGeneratedFormat`: `boolean` _optional_
+  - Default: `false`
+  - If true, the generated text file is added to the book as another format.
+  - If true, deleteGeneratedFormat is ignored.
-- `deleteGeneratedFormat`: `boolean`
+- `deleteGeneratedFormat`: `boolean` _optional_
   - Default: `true`
   - xyAnnotations generates annotations from a text file.
 If a book does not have a text format, one is generated from the first format available.
 If this is true, that generated file is deleted after it is used.
-- `addGeneratedFormat`: `boolean`
-  - Default: `false`
-  - If true, the generated text file is added to the book as another format.
-  - If true, deleteGeneratedFormat is ignored.

 ## `generate libgen`